 1. What is Diigo?
 Find out HERE

 2. How do I get Diigo on my computer?
-Download Diigolet (at the top) HERE
+Download Diigolet (a bookmarking tool that will appear at the top of your screen) HERE

 This following is intended to help you learn to use Diigo.
 However, depending on your browser, there may be some differences between what you see here and what you see on the screen.
-Some things may be located in different places.
-Don’t get frustrated.
-Just look around and you will figure it out.
-In sum, you will need to set aside some time for trial and error exercises to learn how to use this site.
+Some things may be located in different places, but generally with some looking around, you will see the options I discuss below.
+You should set aside some time for trial and error to learn how to use this site.

 Social Bookmarking (in Chrome)

 Diigo is for social bookmarking, meaning you can bookmark sites and share them with others–like strangers, people in your class and your instructor.

 Here is how to bookmark webpages so that others can view them:

 - Log on to Diigo and under “Explore Diigo Groups,” type in ThoughtVectors2014 to search for that group.
 When you see the group, look for a button that asks you to join the group and click it.
 The group is open for all internet users to join.
 You must join the group to be able to SHARE your bookmarked articles with the thoughtvectors group.

 - When you find a webpage your want to save and annotate, click the Diigo icon on your browser.
 Choose Save.
 Tag the website using words that summarize the content.
 (A tag can be only one word: HigherEducation NOT Higher Education.)
 Click “Share to a Group” and choose ThoughtVectors2014 That’s it.
 You are done.